christie26/override/level04/README.md

 # level 4 <buffer overflow attack, return-to-libc>

 ## Overview
-The binary has `gets` function which has vulnerabilitu of `buffer overflow`.
+The binary has `gets` function which has vulnerability of `buffer overflow`.
 But there is also tracking system using `ptrace`, prevent running execve function in child process.
 Instead, we can use `return-to-libc` to go into the `libc` and run `system` with `/bin/sh`.

 ## Steps